ClojureBridge/board/checklist_for_new_board.md

 - send invitation (should be done by administrator user)
 - add she or he to the ClojureBridge group on LastPass

+#### Google Apps account
+- should have xxx@clojurebridge.org at Google Apps account [Note] $5/person each month will be added up to a current charge.